-In conjunction with teacher input, The Cottonwood School's EL Coordinator will specifically evaluate students who are potentially qualified for reclassification.
+Cottonwood Charter School's Director of ELD, in conjunction with teacher input, will specifically evaluate students who are potentially qualified for reclassification.
 This will occur upon the release of ELPAC scores by the state.

 Per the California Department of Education recommendations and requirements, EL Reclassification will be based on the following four criteria: